Lou’s Views

 Jeremy reviewed the actions that were taken by them last month

-Business as usual for this time of the year
+Business as usual, normal amount and type of activity for this time of year.

 NC Police Connect on the App Store